Using keywords to highlight and filter

 To add a keyword click on the field and type your keyword then press CommaEnter, or Tab.
 You will know the keyword has been created when it turns into a pill.

-To remove a single keyword click the x on that pill.
-You can also remove an entire line of keywords with the circled x.
 To delete all of your keywords click on the ... and select Remove all from the dropdown menu.

 You can also use your keywords and phrases as filters so you only see results that include those keywords.
 Similarly, you can filter to exclude keywords.
-To filter with your keywords, click the filter results toggle to set it to ON and then click Update results.
-To turn the filters back off just click the toggle and hit the Update results button again.

 When you add more than one keyword Amplified will automatically apply Boolean logic and multi-color highlighting.